Even if you don't hold funds, it pays to be familiar with the charges involved

 Dealing commission / account fees

 When you buy or sell shares in a fund, your broker will charge you dealing commission, similar to buying other investments.
 Here at The Share Centre, it costs from £7.50 per deal, but you can avoid this charge if you invest in one of our Ready-made ISAs, which contain our funds of funds, enabling you to choose from three funds, dependant on your attitude to risk.
-They don’t have a monthly account fee either, whereas our Share Account costs £1.50 +VAT per month.
+They don’t have a monthly account fee either, whereas our Share Account has a small administration fee.

 Ongoing charge figure (OCF)